What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of The Ritz-Carlton O‘ahu, Turtle Bay

-The Ritz-Carlton O‘ahu, Turtle Bay is Fora’s top-booked property across Hawai‘i.
+The Ritz-Carlton O‘ahu, Turtle Bay: The Ritz-Carlton’s Turtle Bay location is Fora’s top-booked property across Hawai‘i.
 This North Shore resort is a laid-back, oceanfront escape with beautiful beaches, golf courses and access to famous surf spots.

 “The Ritz-Carlton O‘ahu, Turtle Bay is the kind of place where you go to ‘experience’ Hawai‘i,” Fora Advisor Maggie Moran said.
 “This is the land of laid-back surfer culture, and to me, the best traveler is one who wants to be active.”

-Maggie added that the resort offers an impressive range of activities and experiences on property, from night snorkeling to horseback riding to lessons at a world-class surf school.
+Maggie added that the resort offers an impressive range of activities and experiences on property, from night snorkeling to lessons at a world-class surf school.
 Fora Advisor Kristen Kellogg added that the property also features a lei-making class and helicopter rides.

-Fora Advisor Sara Jeanne Gulley also praised Turtle Bay: “This place is magical,” she said.
+“This place is magical,” Fora Advisor Sara Jeanne Gulley said of Turtle Bay.
 “It feels like an intimate getaway at the edge of the earth.”

-The South Shore’s ESPACIO The Jewel of Waikiki, a Fora Reserve partner, is an ultra-luxe boutique resort with only nine elegant suites.
+ESPACIO The Jewel of Waikiki: This South Shore property is a Fora Reserve partner and one of the best hotels on Oahu.
+It’s an ultra-luxe, boutique property with nine elegant suites.
 Each spans an entire floor, with two to three bedrooms, personalized butler service, private saunas and infinity pools.

-• $100 hotel / resort credit, breakfast daily, an upgrade and extended check-in/out whenever possible.
+• Fora Reserve perks include a $100 hotel credit, daily breakfast, an upgrade and extended check-in/out whenever possible.

 Maui